pathsny/kodi-to-plex/data_to_test.md

 ## ToDo List
+- Handle Anime
+  - movie with stack
+  - correctly import anime
   - Handle TV Series
     - When an episode is started, its shown with an offset, the season and series are also viewed with playcount being 0
     - When an episode is completed, the season and series are also completed
     - A seen episode marks the season as seen and the show as seen
     - specials
     - test multi-ep series
     - created_at for season  and series = when first episode was ever watched, last_viewed_atand updated_at = when last episdewas watched
     - index = ep no, parent index = season number

-- take another stab at changed_at
 - video nodes
-- Does it work with anidb metadata